Rod Marshall included in the 19th edition of The Best Lawyers in Australia.

 Lastly, training is critical for both managers and employees.
 Educating your team on workplace privacy policies, Privacy Act compliance, and data handling procedures fosters understanding, encourages employees to proactively update their personal information, and gives them the confidence to raise any concerns.
 Providing additional resources can make this process seamless and empower your workforce to prioritise privacy, creating a workplace that’s not only compliant but also respected for its integrity.

 Whether you need guidance on how to correctly store this sensitive data or advice on employee data retention policies, our workplace relations experts can help.
 With Citation HR’s award-winning HR Software, you’ll enjoy incredible speed and reliability but also the peace of mind that your most important employee data is safe and secure behind multiple layers of industry-leading encryption, two-factor authentication, and role-based access permissions.
-From the 24/7 HR Advice Line and our HR Software to the hundreds of legal documents, templates and checklists, our HRIS software and services help businesses mitigate workplace risks and ensure they’re compliant with Australian employment law.
+From the 24/7 HR Advice Line and our HR Software to the hundreds of legal documents, HR templates and checklists, our HRIS software and services help businesses mitigate workplace risks and ensure they’re compliant with Australian employment law.

 If any of this information has raised questions about sensitive employee information management or you’ve got another workplace compliance matter you need assistance with, please reach out to our experts via our 24/7 HR Advice Line.

 Not a Citation HR client?
-To learn more about how Citation HR can help streamline your people management and take your business to the next level, reach out to our friendly team for a confidential, no-obligation chat.
+To learn more about how Citation HR can help streamline your HR management and take your business to the next level, reach out to our friendly team for a confidential, no-obligation chat.

 Tuvini Jayakody is a Workplace Relations Advisor at Citation HR.
 She assists clients with a range of employment relations and compliance matters via the HR Advisory Service.
 She is currently studying for a Bachelor of Commerce and Laws.